• 1 403 678 4164

 Excess luggage can be left at your hotel or our office during the trip.

 All meals, snacks, and drinks are supplied from lunch on Day 1 to lunch on Day 4.
 Mountain meals are made from nutritious, healthy ingredients and are cooked and dehydrated in our own kitchen by our chef.
-For guests with dietary restrictions, we can modify the program food pack to meet your individual needs.
-As food pricing and preparation for these diets is more costly, we have implemented the following surcharges.
-For vegan, gluten-free, lactose-free, soy-free, nut-free, or any similar type of single restriction menu requests, there will be a surcharge.
-For a diet requiring any 2 or more restrictions, an additional surcharge will apply.
-For more complex diets our kitchen staff will assess the restrictions to inform you if the diet can be accommodated and what surcharge would apply.
+For guests with dietary restrictions, we are able to modify the program food pack to meet your individual needs.
+As food pricing and preparation for these diets is more costly, there is a surcharge.
+Our kitchen staff will assess your restrictions to inform you if the diet can be accommodated and what surcharge would apply.
 Vegetarian meals will not be surcharged.

 Please let us know the details by filling out a Food Questionnaire when you sign up for the program.